ashleybrad12/project-pixel-art-maker-AB/README.md

 ## Instructions

-In order to be sucessful with this project, you have to know how to:
+In order to be successful with this project, you have to know how to:

 - Define variables with const and let
 - Access the DOM using methods of the document object